Download from Github

 Version 1.58 IguanaTex v1.58 (.ppam) (October 10, 2020)

-Important note regarding malware detections: Recently, several anti-virus softwares and firewalls have started reporting IguanaTex_v1_56.ppam as malware, sometimes even blocking download.
+Important note regarding malware detections: Some anti-virus softwares and firewalls report IguanaTex_v1_58.ppam as malware, sometimes even blocking download.
 After careful review of the code, I believe that these are false positives (more details at the bottom of this page).
-If you are having difficulties downloading the file above, you can either white-list it with your anti-virus software, or try one of the other versions: Password protected .zip file containing the add-in (password: IguanaTex), Official source (for the source version, open and "save as" a .ppam add-in file, then load that add-in).
+If you are having difficulties downloading the file above, the password protected .zip file containing the add-in (password: IguanaTex) should be fine.
+You can also try white-listing the file with your anti-virus software, or try the .pptm source (for the source version, open and "save as" a .ppam add-in file, then load that add-in).

 v1.50+: vector graphics support; batch edit mode; insertion of vector graphics files (.pdf/.eps/.ps/.emf) as PowerPoint shapes; and many more.